microsoft/nni/docs/en_US/Compression/quantization.rst

 is an active field of research.

 A quntizer is a quantization algorithm implementation in NNI, NNI provides multiple quntizers as below.
-You can also create you own quntizer using NNI model compression inteface.
+You can also create your own quntizer using NNI model compression interface.

 ..  toctree::
     :maxdepth: 2